People with Disabilities

 TTY: 1-800-368-4327 (toll-free)

-You can speak to a DMV specialist over the phone, or they can help you make specific arrangements to assist you as you conduct business at a DMV field office.
-Our Contact Centers offer information on nearly all services available at DMV, such as:
+You can speak with a DMV specialist over the phone or request assistance with making arrangements to have someone help you at a DMV field office.
+Our Contact Center Agents offer information on nearly all services available at the DMV, such as:

 • Vehicle registration